HDFGroup/hdf5/README.txt

-HDF5 version 1.6.6-pre3 currently under development
+HDF5 version 1.6.6, August 2007
 Please refer to the release_docs/INSTALL file for installation instructions.
 ------------------------------------------------------------------------------

+This release is fully functional for the entire API defined in the documentation.

+See the RELEASE.txt file in the release_docs/ directory for information specific to this release of the library.

+Several INSTALL* files can be found in the release_docs/ directory.
-This release is almost fully functional for the entire API defined in the documentation, see the RELEASE.txt file in the release_docs directory for information specific to this release of the library.
-The INSTALL file contains instructions on compiling and installing the library.
-The INSTALL_parallel file contains instructions on installing the parallel version of the library.
-The INSTALL* files can be found in the release_docs/ directory.
+The INSTALL file contains instructions for compiling and installing the library.
+The INSTALL_parallel file contains instructions for installing the parallel version of the library.
+Other INSTALL* files have similarly descriptive names.

-Documentation for this release is in the html directory.
-Start with the "index.html" in that directory.
+Documentation for this release will be released separately; it is not included in the source code tar ball.
+The documentation tar ball will include a doc/html/ directory; start with the file "index.html" in that directory.
+An online document set for current release can also be found online at http:/hdfgroup.org/HDF5/doc/.

-Four mailing lists are currently set up for use with the HDF5 library.
+Several mailing lists are currently set up for use with the HDF5 library:

    news         - For announcements of HDF5 related developments,
                   not a discussion list.

    hdf-forum    - For general discussion of the HDF5 library with
                   other users.

-   hdf5dev      - For discussion of the HDF5 library development
+   hdf5dev      - For discussion of HDF5 library development
                   with developers and other interested parties.

 To subscribe to a list, send mail to "<list>-subscribe@hdfgroup.org". where <list> is the name of the list.
+E.g.,
-E.g., mail hdf5-subscribe@hdfgroup.org
+    mail hdf5-subscribe@hdfgroup.org

 Messages to be sent to the list should be sent to "<list>@hdfgroup.org".

 Periodic code snapshots are provided at the following URL:
     ftp://ftp.hdfgroup.uiuc.edu/pub/outgoing/hdf5/snapshots
 Please read the README.txt file in that directory before working with a library snapshot.

 The HDF5 website is located at http://hdfgroup.org/HDF5/